Please ensure Javascript is enabled for purposes of website accessibility

 You have found the right place if you struggle with your child's loud, dramatic, disruptive, over-the-top behavior.

-What would it feel like in your home if you knew how to show up in ways that eliminate power struggles and support your child's individuality and help you grow a healthy relationship together?
+What would it feel like in your home if you knew how to show up in ways that eliminate power struggles, support your child's individuality, and help you grow a healthy relationship together?

 Take a moment and cultivate that vision.
 How does this make you feel?